 Although there may be a tainted, corrupted atmosphere around us, we need not breathe its miasma, but may live in the pure air of heaven.
-We may close every door to impure imaginings and unholv thoughts by lifting the soul into the preschildren; and that this may be accomplished, we should seek for divine disclosures of heavenly things.
+We may close every door to impure imaginings and unholy thoughts by lifting the soul into the presence of God through sincere prayer.
+Those whose hearts are open to receive the support and blessing of God will walk in a holier atmosphere than that of earth, and will have constant communion with Heaven sion of the value of eternal realities.
+The beauty of holiness is to fill the hearts of God's children; and that this may be accomplished, we should seek for divine disclosures of heavenly things.

-We need to have more distinct views of Jesus, and a fuller comprehension of the value of eternal realities.
-The beauty of holiness is to fill the hearts of God's den Him; you can not weary Him.
-He who numbers the hairs of your head is not indifferent to the wants of His children, "The Lord is very pitiful, and of tender mercy."
+We need to have more distinct views of Jesus, and a fuller comprehenden Him; you can not weary Him.
+He who numbers the hairs of your head is not indifferent to the wants of His children.
+"The Lord is very pitiful, and of tender mercy."
 1 His heart of love is touched by our sorrows, and even by our utterance of them.
 Take to Him everything that perplexes the mind.
 Nothing is too great for Him to bear, for He holds up worlds, He rules over all the affairs of the universe.
 Nothing that in any way concerns our peace is too small for Him to notice.
 There is no chapter in our experience too dark for Him to read; there is no perplexity too difficult for Him to unravel.
 No calamity can befall the least of His children, no anxiety harass the soul, no joy cheer, no sincere prayer escape the lips, of which our heavenly Father is unobservant, or in which He takes no immediate interest.
 "He healeth the broken in heart, and bindeth up their wounds."
 2 The relations between God and each soul are as distinct and full as though there were not another soul for whom He gave His beloved Son.